tradecloud/tradecloud-sdk-dotnet/shipment/SearchShipments/README.md

 - set username on Tradecloud
 - set password on Tradecloud
-- set companyId or other filters
+- set companyId or other filters in `search-shipments.json` or `minimal-search-shipments.json`.

 ## Run